xbrlus/xule/vscode-extension/README.md

 ## Building and Testing

 To compile the extension use: `npm run compile`.
-This will also rebuild the lexer and the parser from the grammar.
+This will also rebuild the lexer and the parser from the grammar (nb: if you receive a 'JavaScript heap out of memory' error run the following command to increase the memory limit for the session - Windows: `set NODE_OPTIONS=--max_old_space_size=8192` Linux `export NODE_OPTIONS=--max_old_space_size=4096`)
 To package it: `vsce package`.
 To run the tests: `npm run test`.